stengy/lab-27-reddit-search/README.md

 ## Learning Objectives
 * Students will learn to test react components using jest and enzyme
 * Students will learn to manage controlled inputs
-* Students will learn to pass data from parrent to child through props
+* Students will learn to pass data from parent to child through props

 ## Requirements
 #### Configuration